COVID-19 Student FAQs

 Which courses will have a lab-in-a-box?

-Mech 2, MECH 366, 368, 423, and 485 will have labs-in-a-box.
 These will be boxes of equipment, apparatus, and consumables that will be used to conduct a lab or series of labs in your own home.
-MECH 485 will have a consumable lab, meaning no materials need to be returned to UBC at the end of the term.
-Mech 2, MECH 366, 368, and 423 will include non-consumables that need to be returned to UBC at the end of the term.
+The non-consumables need to be returned to UBC at the end of the term.

 Will lab-in-a-box labs need any items not included in the box?